bardiaaf/project-copt002/README.md

 - **(M) MostPromisingSolver:** This solver uses 3 ways to construct an initial tour “farthest insertion” , “nearest neighbors”, and “clustering”  for a limited number of steps and then uses the best of these tours to apply Lin-Kernighan for improvement.
 - **(T) TourMergingSolver:** This class uses the Tour Merge method explained above and then use Lin-Kernighan.

 Parameters are picked by examining different values for every input to get best approximation and timing.
-We have concluded from our own experiments that PartitioningSolver is doing better than the other solvers.

-**RESULTS**
+**Results**

 | Data | Partition Ratio | Time| MostPromising Ratio | Time| TourMerging Ratio | Time|
 | :-------------: | :-------------:| :-----: | :-------------: | :-----: | :-----------: | :-----: |